-3.8.6 [K.O.]
+3.8.5 [K.O.]
 Time intervals for feeding and watering as well as duration of transportation and resting times (for livestock transport over 50 km)

 During transport, the animals must be provided with food and water at appropriate intervals, depending on their species and age, and they must be able to rest.
-Unless otherwise stipulated (see notes below), poultry must be fed at least every 24 hours and watered at least every twelve hours.
-The food and water must be of good quality and must be given to the animals in such a way that contamination is kept to a minimum.
-It must be taken into consideration that the animals have to get used to the manner of feeding and watering.
+Unless otherwise stipulated (see notes below), poultry must be fed at least every 24 hours and watered at least every twelve hours (excluding loading and unloading time).
+Appropriate feed and drinking water must provided in adequate quantities and of good quality and must be given to the animals in such a way that contamination is kept to a minimum